 My oldest daughter, Charis, is four, so hopefully we’re a little while away from having any sort of sex talk.
-But at some point in the future, I’m sure I’ll be talking to Charis, along with the rest of my kids, about sexuality, and there’s the possibility that one of my kids will experience homosexual attraction.
+But at some point in the future, I’m sure I’ll be talking to Charis, along with the rest of my kids, about sexuality, and there’s the possibility that one of my kids will experience same sex attraction.

 She’s my precious little girl, and nothing is ever going to change that.
 I’d thank her for telling me about her feelings and tell her that she can always tell me anything, no matter how big or small.
 I want my kids to feel comfortable telling me anything and to know that I won’t get angry with them no matter what they tell me.